instantiator/blog-source/blog-site/content/posts/hello-world.md

 ---
 title: "Hello, World!"
-date: 2021-01-02T22:00:00Z
+date: 2021-01-01T22:00:00Z
 draft: false
 tags: ["coding", "retro"]
 categories: ["coding"]
 ---

-I learned to code on a computer called the BBC Micro, released by the BBC in 1981 - the year I was born.
+I learned to code on a computer called the BBC Micro, released by the BBC in 1981.
+I was also released in 1981, and I have a bit of a bond with these 8-bit wonders.
 Coding is a joyous experience, and anyone can learn to do it.
+This is a post about retro-coding, and my first written post for this blog.

 {{< tweet 1233996696721465344 >}}